fuhsjr00/bug.n/doc/Default_hotkeys.md

 ### Administration

 `Config_hotkey=#^e::Run, edit <Config_filePath>`
 > Open the configuration file in the standard text editor.

 If you want to set this hotkey in `Config.ini`, you have to replace `<Config_filePath>` with an explicit file path.

 `Config_hotkey=#^s::Config_UI_saveSession()`
 > Save the current state of monitors, views, layouts to the configuration file.

 `Config_hotkey=#^r::Reload`
-> Reload bug.n (i. e. the whole script), which resets i. a. the configuration and internal variables of bug.n, including the window lists.
+> Reload bug.n (i. e. the whole script).

+This resets i. a. the configuration and internal variables of bug.n, including the window lists.
 It is like Quitting and restarting bug.n.
 If `Config_autoSaveSession` is not set to `off`, the window lists can be restored and windows are put to their associated monitor and views.